Ipod-Na-no/TheBotBible/README.md

 - 14: Log your work in some way.

 - 15: Fumes = Not good.
 Avoid them.
-Printing PLA and PETG does not release fumes.
-ABS does.

 - 16: Practice driving BEFORE the competition.